sourcegraph/about/handbook/engineering/web/index.md

 # Web team

-The web team owns all work related to our web application and browser extensions that isn't already owned by one of the other mission based teams.
+The web team owns the maintenance and expansion of our web application and code host integrations as vehicles to deliver the value of [extensions](https://docs.sourcegraph.com/extensions) to our users.

-This is a large ownership area, so the team creates a focused plan each iteration, by agreeing on an appropriately small set of [goals](../../../company/goals/index.md).
+This is a large ownership area, so the team creates a focused plan each iteration, by agreeing on an appropriately small set of [iteration goals](../../../company/goals/index.md).
 Each goal should have more than one teammate working on it.

 The web team's current focus is documented in [the tracking issue for the current milestone](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+label%3Atracking+label%3Ateam%2Fweb+is%3Aopen).